 Access Notes: www.commoncyborg.com/AKDPNotes

-Pills and Jacksonvilles is my fifth book and I am so grateful to Ecco.
+Pills and Jacksonvilles is my seventh book ] incl chapbooks [ and I am so grateful to Ecco.
 This book includes a print version of A Kim Deal Party.
 The print version is one iteration of the original.
-Access notes for the original are above.

 Borg Diem.
 Dictionary for disabled people, by disabled people.
 First edition published exclusively in Braille.
 New words wanted and hashtag #BorgDiem